 Directors and officers must act in the best interests of the corporation, not the employee.
 The trial court acknowledged this when it found that Milton could not bind the decisions of the officers and directors of the corporation after his death.
 His own trust documents acknowledged as much by giving to the personal representative and business trustee the power to hire and fire employees, even beneficiaries under the will and trust.
 A testamentary direction to guarantee Thomas employment within the company, regardless of circumstances or detriment to the corporation, could compel the violation of fiduciary duties of the officers and directors to the corporation.
 This would be a violation of statutory duties and the public policy behind them.

-The appellate court addressed two cases in which employment provisions were upheld, possibly giving a roadmap for testators who wish to provide a job through testamentary documents.
+The appellate court addressed two cases in which employment provisions were upheld, possibly giving a roadmap for testators who wish to provide employment through testamentary documents.

 In In re Pittock’s Will, 102 Or.
 159, 199 P. 633 (1921), a provision in favor of trustees to vote themselves in as directors of company was upheld.
 There was evidence as to the crucial role that such individuals had with the company.
 The Florida court, in distinguishing, held: